rails/rails/guides/source/configuring.md

 #### `config.console`

-Allows you to set class that will be used as console you run `bin/rails console`.
-It's best to run it in `console` block:
+Allows you to set the class that will be used as console when you run `bin/rails console`.
+It's best to run it in the `console` block:

 ```ruby
 console do